xaamin/unstated-enhancer/docs/unstated-logger.md

 Logger.print();

-// Dispatching an action that does not change the state of the store Logger.dispatch('LOCATION_CHANGED', { latitude: 0, longitude: 0 });
+// Dispatching an action that does not change any state Logger.dispatch('LOCATION_CHANGED', { latitude: 0, longitude: 0 });
 ```